MicrosoftDocs/learn/learn-pr/azure/design-ip-addressing-for-azure/includes/3-azure-public-private-ip-addressing.md

 You work for a manufacturing company and are moving resources into Azure.
 The database server must be accessible for clients in your on-premises network.
 Public resources, like web servers, must be accessible from the internet.
 You want to ensure that you plan IP addresses that support both these requirements.

-In this unit, you'll explore the constraints and limitations for public and private IP addresses in Azure.
-You'll also look at the capabilities that are available in Azure to reassign IP addresses in your network.
+In this unit, you explore the constraints and limitations for public and private IP addresses in Azure.
+You also look at the capabilities that are available in Azure to reassign IP addresses in your network.

 ## IP address types